“Wenn du gestorben bist, bist du allein!”

 All of that presented in a very complex and raw display of dissonant tunes and melodies, gripping at your brain with screams arriving from nowhere.
 Then again interspersed with organ interludes, just to shock you into wakefulness again by mighty drum work – just check out 4JK.

 Now, also towards the 2nd half of the album some holes appear in this mighty steam boiler of theirs.
 Tracks that do not seem to belong become apparent, Necromant being one of them.
 Then the two last tracks Origin and Pacific are surprisingly weak compared to the beginning of the album.
 And this is a pity, because it spoils some of the fun.
 On the mixing and mastering side, however, they hit things spot on.

 If you like a tune that will suddenly change out of nowhere, keep you unhinged for 52 minutes of total madness and you still emerge unscathed, then Rooms is for you.
 Rooms is for sure not a record for a relaxing evening in your rocking chair on your porch.
 It will keep you on your toes and demand your attention for every friggin’ minute you spend with it.

-After all, the latter is where they were rooted in the beginning, but they have moved far, far down different roads for now.
+After all, the latter is where they found roots in the beginning.
+But they have moved far, far down different roads for now.
 For sure, the album is never boring and presented in two languages to boot.
 Now, if you were looking for your usual predictable song structure with catchy refrains, then this is definitely not for you.
 All the others, why not give it a shot.
-I thoroughly enjoyed listening to the album.